TiesSchalij/TiesSchalij/README.md

 - 👋 Hi, I’m @TiesSchalij
-- 👀 I’m interested in Operations Research
+- 👀 I’m interested in Operations Research and Data Management
 - 🌱 I’m currently learning Matlab, Stata and Python
 - 📫 You can reach me at t.m.schalij@tilburguniversity.edu